vabarnett/vabarnett/README.md

 - Hi, I’m Vicky
 - I’m interested in how technology can make the world a better, more interesting place
-- Currently working as a Junior Cloud Engineer at Compare the Market

 <!---